-UK prime minister Theresa May has set a timetable for her departure — and fired the starting gun for those jostling to replace her.
+UK prime minister Theresa May has announced her departure on June 7 — and fired the starting gun for those jostling to replace her.

 According to Oddschecker, the favourite to take control of Tory leadership is Brexit campaigner and former Foreign Secretary Boris Johnson.

 In Johnson's resignation letter from July 2018, he wrote that the Brexit "dream is dying, suffocated by needless self-doubt."